snipem/gt7dashboard/README.md

 * Time Diff Graph between Last Lap and Reference Lap
   * *Under dashed line* is better and *over dashed line* is worse than Reference Lap
+* Race Line view with speed peaks and valleys of last lap and reference lap

-* Speed/Distance Graph for Last Lap, Reference Lap and Median Lap.
+* Speed/Distance Graph for Last Lap, Reference Lap and Median Lap
   * Median Lap is calculated by the median of all recent laps
-* Speed Variance Graph
+* Speed Variance Graph showing speed deviation in your best laps
 * Picker for Reference Lap
   * Default is Best Lap
 * Throttle/Distance Graph
 * Braking/Distance Graph
 * Coasting/Distance Graph